AidaTheShip/sociable_agents/README.md

 We are looking at the different personality tests to synthesize the personality traits as well as some other sources that explain the interlink between traits and behaviors.
 Find one [here][https://opentextbc.ca/introductiontopsychology/chapter/11-1-personality-and-behavior-approaches-and-measurement/#:~:text=Personality%20traits%20such%20as%20introversion,report%20about%20their%20own%20characteristics.].

+## Well-Being
+For simplicity, we are going to encode the well-being of each agent as a vector, giving us a metric for their emotional well-being.
+This will generally be about how well they are feeling about their **social circumstances**, **self/personal circumstances**, and **situational/future circumstances/purpose**. (the latter one I'm not entirely sure yet)

+### Social Well-being
+Social well-being will be encoded mathematically based on the characteristics of the agent.
+This means that having a large network of friends and high-frequency interactions with them will generally make agents with higher extroversion more content.
+On the other hand if you have an agent high on introversion, too much interaction with their network compared to time spend alone, will make them less content.

+Additionally, we will also encode the level of "deepness" as a weight between the agents' relationships with each other.
+Depth of relationships generally increases the well-being of agents.

 ## The Science behind Networks
 Networks and Graphs' goals is to understand complex systems through mapping the interactions between components.
 > A network is a catalog of a system's components often called nodes or vertices and the direct interactions between them, called link or edges. - Networkscience Book (Barabasi)